The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Chase — America’s largest bank — offers a wide range of accounts and services.
-Customers have access to one of the country’s largest branch networks and 16,000 ATMs nationwide.
+Customers have access to the country’s largest branch network and 16,000 ATMs nationwide.

 Chase checking accounts